Newport-bound Isner king of aces on the court

 NEWPORT — John Isner has a trump card: His service game.

 “I’ll keep playing, keep adding to my total,” Isner said, preparing for the International Tennis Hall of Fame Championships, where he has won four titles.
-“I don’t know if it (service point aces) will get broken.
-I could be up there for a long time,” Isner said from Newport where the lone professional grass court tournament in America will be staged.
+“I don’t know if it (service-point aces) will get broken.
+I could be up there for a long time,” Isner said from Newport, where the lone professional grass court tournament in America is being staged this week.

 Isner leads the ATP Tour this season with 653 aces, heading to Newport with a world ranking of No. 24.
 Isner is the oldest active player too on the pro tour to be ranked among the top 100.